tw-mosip/inji-vci-client/kotlin/README.md

 - This method allows you to request a credential using a credential offer, which can be either an embedded JSON or a URI pointing to the credential offer.
 - It supports both **Pre-Authorization** and **Authorization** flows.
 - The library handles the PKCE flow internally, including the generation of `c_nonce` and proof JWTs.
-- You can also implement user-trust based credential download from issuer using `onCheckIssuerTrust` parameter.
+- User-trust based credential download supported through onCheckIssuerTrust callback.

 #### Parameters